CHOOSING BUNGALOW PAINT COLORS, Part 4

 HERE’S MY EASY-PEASY BUNGALOW COLORS EXTERIOR CHECKLIST

 bungalow-colors-checklist1.
 Ideally, the inside & outside of your house should harmonize- conveying the same message in a coordinated voice.
 Let’s start with focusing on the message.
 (I’m assuming that if you have made it thus far, you have somewhat of an interest in the Arts & Crafts Movement.)
 What do you want your house to express to the world?
-I’m an artist; I love gardening; I’m a mother.
-What do you want it to say to you?
+For me, I’m an artist; I love gardening; I’m a humanitarian.
+I want people to feel comfort & to be uplifted by my house.
+What do you want your own house to say to the world?
 Let’s start with that.

 2. How do you want your house to serve you?
 Is it a place of refuge where you come to heal from your battering day in the workplace or in the world?
 When I was battling Walgreens in our fight to save an important historic building in our town, coming home from a day of petition signings or town meetings, the details of my beautiful house were a healing distraction.